alex9849/CocktailPi/README.md

 controlling a relay board, that opens or closes the electronic circuit for multiple pumps, which pump the different liquids into the glass.
-The user can add new pumps in the webinterface, where he has to specify a GPIO-Pin for every pump and how long that pumps needs to pump exactly on centiliter in milliseconds.
-You can build your machine how you like it.
+The user can add new pumps in the webinterface, where he has to specify a GPIO-Pin for every pump and how long that pumps needs to pump exactly one centiliter in milliseconds.
+You can build your machine as you like.
 The only important thing is that you need to be able to apply that concept to your setup.

-###This is the hardware that I've used for my machine:
+### This is the hardware that I've used for my machine:
  * 1x RaspberryPi: https://amzn.to/3metGLm (needs to be able to run docker for a simpler setup)
  * 1x Relay-Board: https://amzn.to/3bcaNSR
  * 8x Dosing pumps: https://amzn.to/3nui0TN